pablonavajas/tracksy/README.md

 # Tracksy Application

-This application is developed for relationship management of Venture Capital (VC) Funds, which also allows tracking their current investment portfolio.
+This application is developed for relationship management of Venture Capital (VC) Funds and the Portfolio Companies (PC)s that they have invested in.
+The application allows for VCs to track their current investment portfolio as well as metadata submitted by the PCs on a regular basis.
 The application is built in django, with front-end handled by ReactJS.

-## Running the project locally
+## Installing dependencies

-**In the root directory run the following:**\
+**From root directory run the following:**\
 `pip3 install pipenv` - installs pipenv for creation of virtual environments \
 `pipenv shell` - creates a virtual environment and creates a Pipfile \
 `pipenv install django djangorestframework django-rest-knox` - installs django dependencies (django-rest-knox for token authentication) \
-`pipenv install pylint-django` - this is optional, but it enables static checking of django code without actiually running it (useful for some editors like VSCode)
+`pipenv install pylint-django` - this is optional, but it enables static checking of django code without actually running it (useful for some editors like VSCode)

-**Change to the trakcsy directory `(cd tracksy)` and run:**\
+**From first level trakcsy directory run:**\
-`python manage.py makemigrations startups` - creates db migrations \
-`python manage.py makemigrations accounts` - creates db migrations \
+`python manage.py makemigrations` - creates db migrations \
 `python manage.py migrate` - puts the table and columns into database:

-**Change back to the root directory `(cd ..)` and run :**\
-`npm install` - installs all the frontend/react dependencies\
+`npm install` - installs all the frontend/react dependencies
-`npm run dev` - compiles the fron-end code into a single javascript file

-**Finally to run the project change to the tracksy project directory `(cd tracksy)` and run:**\
+## Running the project locally

+**From first level trakcsy directory run:**\
-`python manage.py runserver` - server should now be running on a localhost (if this link is copied to the browser, this will make the whole application accessible)\
+`python manage.py runserver` - server should now be running on a localhost (the link can now be used in the browser)

 ## Root File Structure

-The old file structure contains a backend and client/frontend folders as well as chrome-ext folder, however once react and django are integrated the front-end application runs within the backend/django directory, therefore there is a new file structure.

-**The new file structure of the root directory is explained below.**\
+**The file structure of the root directory is explained below.**\
 `chrome-ext` - chrome extension which allows extracting personal connections from a given LinkedIn account\
-`tracksy` - django project folder\
+`tracksy` - django project folder (first level directory that is called tracksy)\
 [`babel.config.js`](https://babeljs.io/) - contains configuration for JavaScript transcompiler that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript that can be run by older JavaScript engines \
 [`webpack.config.js`](https://webpack.js.org/) - contains configuration for webpack module bundler which bundles JavaScript modules with dependencies and generates static assets representing those modules\
 `jest.config.js` - is the jest configuration file, with ModuleNameMapper spcifying how to interpret the .css files\
 `Pipfile` - contains information for the python/django dependencies of the project \
-`Package.json` - contains information for the ReacJS dependencies of the project\
+`package.json` - contains information for the ReacJS dependencies of the project\
-`.pylintrc` - configuration file for static code checker
+`.pylintrc` - configuration file for static code checker (useful for VSCode)\
+`package-lock.json` - automatically generated file that describes the exact node_modules tree or package.json configuration, such that installs from another system are able to generate the same tree, regardless of intermediate dependency updates\
+`Pipfile.lock` - specifies, based on the packages present in Pipfile, which versions of those should be used, maintaining the consistency in the dependency tree even if installed from another system

 ## Tracksy Project File Structure

 `accounts` - backend accounts app folder (used for backend authentication management)\
-`frontend` - frontend app folder (used for ReactJS development) \
+`frontend` - frontend app folder (used for ReactJS frontend application) \
-`startups` - backend startups folder (used for startups models setup and manageing HTTP requests)\
+`startups` - backend startups folder (used for startups models and APIs)\
-`tracksy` - main application folder (which combines all the applications into one project)\
+`tracksy` - main application folder (which combines all the applications listed above into one project running on one host)\
-`db.sqlite3` - local sqlite database (default with django) / to be changed to an AWS ran database\
+`db.sqlite3` - local sqlite database (default with django)\
 `manage.py` - python file that allows to run administrative tasks

 ## Front-end development instructions

+**From root run :**\
+`npm run dev` - compiles the fron-end code into a single javascript file, namely `main.js`.

-When making changes in ReactJS, the the whole application has to be rebuilt, otherwise the `main.js` will not change, and therefore changes will not be applied to the version running on a given host. `--watch` in `package.json` allows for `npm run dev` to run, everytime a change in files has occured, therefore recompiling the application and showing it in the browser straight away (with no manual re-run of the command).
+When making changes in ReactJS, the the whole application has to be rebuilt, otherwise the `main.js` will not change, and therefore changes will not be applied to the version running on a given host. `--watch` flag in `package.json` for the `npm run dev` command allows it to run everytime a change in files has occured, therefore recompiling the application and showing it in the browser straight away (with no manual re-run of the command).

+**From first level trakcsy directory run:**\
-Run `python manage.py runserver` from the tracksy directory, and simultaneously in another terminal run `npm run dev` in the root directory, which allows for continuous development, without having to restart the server or manually recompile/rebundle the code.
+`python manage.py runserver` allows the server to be running continuosly on the localhost

+Both commands above have to be run simultaneously from two different terminal windows, which allows for continuous development, without having to restart the server or manually recompile/rebundle the code.
-## Miscellaneous

-`python manage.py startapp <appName>` - creates a new app called leads

 ## Front-end Tests

+**From root run :**\
+`npm run test` - runs all the test suites created\
+`npm run coverage` - runs the test suites and displays the coverage of the frontend codebase

-If major changes made to the testing setup, run `jest --clearCache` or `yarn jest --clearCache` if yarn package manager is installed.
+If major changes made to the testing setup or project structure, run `jest --clearCache` or `yarn jest --clearCache` if yarn package manager is installed.

+## Others Sections ??

+- how to run backend tests
+- how to run selenium system tests
+- how to run the dummy.py file that can automatically create some data in the database (for development purposes)
+- anything related to heroku deployment that might be relevant?